 If two (2) or more lots of record or combinations of lots of record and portions of lots of record with continuous frontage in single ownership are of record at the time of passage or amendment of this Ordinance, and if all or part of the lots of record do not meet the requirements established for lot width and area, the lands involved shall be considered to be an undivided parcel for the purposes of this Ordinance, and no portion of said parcel shall be used in a manner which diminishes compliance with lot width and area requirements established by this Ordinance, nor shall any division of any parcel be made which creates a lot width or area below the requirements stated in this Ordinance.

-Any area proposed or being developed for residential use in the "A" Agricultural Land District must provide for a minimum of thirty-five (35) acres per lot, unless platted prior to May 14, 1976.
+Any area proposed or being developed for residential use in the "A" Agricultural Land District, but not in the “RR” Rural Residential Overlay District must provide for a minimum of thirty-five (35) acres per lot, unless platted prior to May 14, 1976.
 Exception to the lot size may be made according to Section 3.04.01 and Chapter 5.15.

 CHAPTER 3.03.
 ZONING DISTRICTS.